gguerra10/Cardamatic-public/README.md

 ## Introduction

 This project focuses on mapping the memory of transport cards to a graphical interface using a DSL.
 The DSL allows you to define memory schemas and efficiently map transport card data to graphical elements.
+Data conversion from card.
-![Data conversion from card](https://github.com/gguerra10/Cardamatic-public/blob/master/doc/card-2-data.png?raw=true)
+![Data conversion from card](https://github.com/gguerra10/Cardamatic-public/blob/master/doc/card-2-data.png?raw=true) Data conversion to card.
 ![Data conversion to card](https://github.com/gguerra10/Cardamatic-public/blob/master/doc/data-2-card.png?raw=true)